lrnselfreliance/wrolpi/README.md

 WROLPi is intended to be run on a Raspberry Pi with an optional external drive attached.
 It serves up it's own wifi network so that any person with a laptop/tablet/phone can connect and use the data previously collected by the user.

+# WARNING WROLPi is under active development!
+- WROLPi is in early Alpha!
+- Expect things to change!

 # Minimal Install
 WROLPi runs in a couple Docker containers.
 Lets get the prerequisites installed...